mauglee/nixos-config/README.md

 ```
 sudo nixos-rebuild switch
 ```
-Reboot (?) to ensure hostname changed
+Log-out and log-in to observe new hostname

 ## Get project
 ```